 UN Peacekeeping 1945 - Present

-Since WW2, the Canadian Forces have sent Gunners on at least 33 deployments around the world.
+Since WW2, the Canadian Armed Forces have sent Gunners on at least 33 deployments around the world.

 After the Cold War, the Canadian Forces focused on peacekeeping and peacemaking.
 In 1993, Canada sent 1 RCHA to Yugoslavia with 81mm mortars.
-They fired illumination rounds as a deterrent.
+They fired an illumination round to stop a firefight.

 Since 1947, over 125,000 Canadians have served in UN missions.
 A total of 130 Canadians lost their lives, including three Gunners.